-Earlier commentary from Mitchell begins at the link.
+Earlier coverage of Hall v.
+Florida begins at the link.